azazrehman/publicPictures/Readme.md

+Clone the repository and run
+`npm install`

+create any .js file inside ertugrul directory and just write "newFile" and Hit enter to insert a sample snippets for that file.

-# Documentation of Expoted Modules
+## Documentation of Expoted Modules

 Documentation for two modules:
 - [Common API](#puppeteerAPI)